 I am happy to report no teachers were harmed in the playing of this game.

 This year things are different than they were for that first Pilgrim Thanksgiving feast.
-What hasn’t change is the basis for Thanksgiving.
+What hasn’t changed is the basis for Thanksgiving.

 The celebration became an annual tradition with Abraham Lincoln’s 1863 proclamation of a national day of “Thanksgiving and Praise to our beneficent Father who dwelleth in the Heavens.”

-As early as 1607, the inhabitants in the Commonwealth of Virginia held Thanksgiving services.
+As early as 1607, the inhabitants of the Commonwealth of Virginia held Thanksgiving services.
 Celebrations rooted in their religious beliefs and to show gratitude to their Heavenly Father.

 Pilgrims were Puritan Separatists.
 Their journey to America began with a desire to escape religious persecution under Elizabeth I and the Church of England or Anglican Church.